This post may contain affiliate links, but are products that I use and love!

 Once your SiteGround hosting plan is set up, you will be given access to something called cPanel, which is the control panel for your entire site.
 It can be accessed via My Accounts > Go to cPanel (red button).
 In cPanel, you will see a section called ‘Autoinstallers’ – here, you can select the WordPress icon.

 Once you get to the WordPress App installer, click Install or Install Now.
+This will automatically implement WordPress.

 Under Software Setup, select the protocol and domain that you are applying to the plan.